I am married to Grad School

 Just because you settle down doesn’t mean you marry a good man.

 It is true that many people stay in the same place their entire lives and end up marrying their high school sweetheart or someone they meet in college.
 A lot of women go to college with the intention of getting their M.r.s.
 In my case, I have moved roughly every 5 years since I was born.
 I almost settled down with my high school sweetheart after an on again off again relationship.
 Sure, we could have gotten married, but we would not have stayed married.
 It doesn’t mean we didn’t love each other, but we were too young to make decisions about our futures.
 I look back now and know with absolute certainty I am better being single.
-I have only recently discovered who I am, what I am made of, what I need in life.
+I have only recently discovered who I am (and still learning, by the way), what I am made of, what I need in life.
 How could I have known what kind of man is right for me until now?

 The good news